iwk549/react-svg-tournament-bracket/README.md

 };
 ```

+Currently this package only correctly displays even brackets (total teams must be an exponentiation of 2).
+If you need to display an uneven bracket consider using multiple brackets, one for the preliminary round, one for a losers/secondary bracket.
+If an uneven bracket is still needed then using portrait mode will keep it the most organized.

+More examples can be seen at [Ultimate Scoreboard](https://ultimatescoreboard.com/demosoccer?division=618eea7f01f2b6002420a282&option=brackets&teamID=all&matchtype=all)

 ## The Match Object

-The matches prop must be an array of objects, with the following required properties:
+**The matches prop must be an array of objects, with the following required properties:**

 - **homeTeamName**: string